 - The website is simple, clean and well-performing

-- The website is mobile-friendly
+- The website is mobile-friendly and user-friendly

 - Links are not broken

 - Smart keywords and tags are used